bradyjmcl/kaliUP/README.md

 # kaliUP
 A script to download commonly used penetration testing tools to a new Kali virtual machine.
 Intended to be eternally a work in progress.

-Tested most recently on Kali 2024.1 on VMWare Workstation Pro.
+x64 tested most recently on Kali 2024.2 on VMWare Workstation Pro. arm64 tested most recently on Kali 2024.2 on Parallels.

+### font-fixer.sh
+Script to download FiraCode Nerd Fonts for use with tmux.
+Optional.

 ---